turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

-  resonance catastrophe (*Resonanzkatastrophe*), the explicitly tentative typed reconstruction of Wegner's broad “formula” vocabulary, the lossy codec and decoder-targeted compression model, and explicitly labelled cross-theory mappings to Jaynes, Bach, and Wegner, including the separate *Talking Points* maxim and the project-developed sublimation-emblem bridge.
-It is authoritative for the analogies, not for the constructs illustrated; pair it with the smallest relevant primary semantic source.
+  resonance catastrophe (*Resonanzkatastrophe*), the explicitly tentative typed reconstruction of Wegner's broad “formula” vocabulary, the lossy codec and decoder-targeted compression model, and explicitly labelled cross-theory mappings to Kant, Jaynes, Bach, Wegner, Torfing, Laclau, Mouffe, and Venkatesh Rao, including
+  Kant's inner tribunal and doubled personality, the separate *Talking Points* maxim, the discourse-theory comparison of articulation and executable order, the distinction between agonism and Babelization, Mouffean doctrinal responsibility, illustrative movement offspring, the post-victory test, and the situated-script, unraveling, bridge-script, and agonistic-script mapping, and the project-developed sublimation-emblem bridge, plus the doctrine-as-parent/progeny, X-ray-vision, secular-gnosis, generator, *Leuchtturm*, and press-secretary mappings, and the local counterfactual-unit-test and label-invariance comparison.
+  It is authoritative
+  for the analogies, not for the constructs illustrated; pair it with the smallest relevant primary semantic source.
 Select it proactively when a listed model materially improves causal